markrebec/zuul/README.md

 Authorization permissions are optional, and allow finer grained control over which subjects have access to which resources.
 Permissions can be assigned to roles (which are in turn assigned to subjects), or they can be assigned directly to subjects themselves.
 They require that the model be setup in order to be used by roles or subjects, and the default model is `Permission`.

 ####Authorization Resources (Contexts)
 Authorization resources, or contexts, behave as both the resources that are being accessed by a subject, as well as (optionally) a context within which roles or permissions can be created and assigned.
-When combined with Zuul's "context chain," this allows you to define or assign roles for specific models or even specific instances of those models.
+When combined with zuul's "context chain," this allows you to define or assign roles for specific models or even specific instances of those models.
 No setup is required to use a model as a resource or context, but there is some optional configuration that provides the model directly with methods to authorize against roles and permissions.
 Resource/context models are not required, and there are no configured defaults.

 ### Generating Authorization Models
 It's likely you already have a `User` model (or equivalent), especially if you've already got some form of authentication setup in your app.
 However, you probably don't yet have any role or permission models setup unless you're transitioning from another authorization solution.
 Either way, you can use the provided generators to create new models or to configure existing models as authorization objects.
 The generators work just like the normal model generators (with a few additions) and will either create the models and migrations for you if they don't exist, or modify your models and create any necessary migrations if they do.